provenance-io/provenance/x/expiration/spec/01_concepts.md

 ### Expiration Time

-The expiration time determines when an asset on chain will expire and is up for removal.
+The expiration time determines when an asset on chain will expire and is ready for removal.

 ### Deposit

 When an expiration record is added to the system, funds, in the form of a deposit, will be moved from the owner address associated with the module asset and stored in the account associated with the expiration module.
+The deposit can be returned when the owner later executes the expiration logic which frees up the funds held for the underlying asset.

+### Note

-The deposit can be returned when the owner later executes the expiration logic which frees up the funds held for the underlying asset.Note that if the expiration logic is not triggered and the expiration time passes, external actors may take action to execute the expiration logic and collect the deposit (which offsets some gas fees required for processing the expiration logic).
+If the expiration logic is not triggered and the expiration time passes, external actors may take action to execute the expiration logic and collect the deposit (which offsets some gas fees required for processing the expiration logic).

 ### Message